Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 1. High levels of conflict

-Consent orders rely on agreement and cooperation between the parties.
-In highly acrimonious disputes, where communication has broken down, reaching an agreement may be challenging or impossible.
+Financial consent orders and property agreements rely on mutual agreement and cooperation.
+In highly acrimonious disputes, where communication between the parents has broken down, reaching an agreement may be challenging or impossible.
+This is especially critical when children attend parenting discussions, and their welfare is at stake.
+If conflict levels are too high, litigation may be necessary.

 2. Domestic violence or abuse